Overview

 About the Route

-The northern section of the trail in Anne Arundel County runs for 5.7 miles between downtown Odenton and the Patuxent River.
-The trail leaves off in the north by traveling through the suburban backyards of Odenton and Piney Orchard.
-From Strawberry Lake Way to the south end of the Anne Arundel County section, the trail's route is mostly wooded.
+The northern section of the trail in Anne Arundel County spans 5.7 miles between downtown Odenton and the Patuxent River.
+The trail passes through the suburban backyards of Odenton and Piney Orchard.
+From Strawberry Lake Way to the southern end of the Anne Arundel County section, the trail winds through wooded areas and the new Two Rivers residential community.

 In Prince George's County, the WB&A Trail picks up on the other side of the Patuxent River and stretches 7.4 miles to State Route 450 in Glenn Dale.
 The trail links the suburbs with the park and—like the southern portion of the Anne Arundel segment—passes through a heavily wooded corridor.
 This part of the trail features five bridge crossings, two tunnels, and two at-grade intersections.
 Along the way, trail users will find rest areas with bike racks and benches.